ja72/SO.EllipseContact/README.md

 ![fig1](https://i.sstatic.net/f84ASK6t.png)

-## Closest Point on ellipse to outside point
+## Closest Point on an ellipse to outside point

-The code snippet below shows the single point iteration algorithm used for the ellipse-circle distance
+The code snippet below shows the single-point iteration algorithm used for the ellipse-circle distance

 ```C#
 public Point GetClosestPoint(Point point, double tol)